You want to apply 5 tips to increase your chances of a decision before the semester

 After you have paid any tuition fees, apply for a residence permit for higher education at the Swedish Migration Agency as soon as possible.
 This gives us more time to process your application, and thus increases the chance that you will be notified before the semester starts.

-The easiest way to apply for a residence permit for higher education is to do it via the e-service Residence permit to study at higher education here on our website.
+The easiest way to apply for a residence permit for higher education is to do it via the e-service.
+Read more on the page Apply for a residence permit for studies at higher education.

 Collect all your important documents.
 If you need to supplement with more documents later, it will take longer for you to receive a decision.